 Suppose that you got married recently and assumed your husband’s surname.
-The next step you can do is to update your SSS membership records to reflect your new civil status and surname.
-You can either go to the SSS office and fill out a member data change request form (E-4 Form), or you can update your SSS membership information online using your computer or mobile device.
+The next step you can do is to update or change your SSS membership records to reflect your new civil status and surname.
+You can either go to the office and fill out a member data change request form (E-4 Form), or you can update your SSS membership information online using your computer or mobile device.

 As a member of the Social Security System (SSS), it is your obligation to ensure that your membership records are accurate and updated.
 Failure to report changes in your name, civil status, contact details, and other personal information could lead to delays in the processing and release of your benefits.